deb-onion/performance-operator-website/DEPLOYMENT.md

 - Ensure all imports are correct

 **Contact Form Not Working?**
-- Add form submission endpoint
-- Configure CORS if needed
+- ⚠️ **MOST COMMON**: Missing environment variables in production
+- Check RESEND_API_KEY is set correctly
+- Verify reCAPTCHA keys are configured
-- Test form validation
+- Test form validation in development first
+- Check browser console for errors

 ## 📞 Support